Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 Similarly, you can inject the `ICspNonce`, configured as a Scoped service, with the using `@using Galebra.Security.Headers.Csp.Infrastructure`.
-Run and see the index page of the sample project.
+Run and check out the index page of the sample project.

 ## Browser Link and Hot Reload